 |Hadidi (2004)||Hadidi et al regrouped Browne et al categories as Glanular, Distal and Proximal.|

 |Smith (1938)||This is the oldest and relatively simplest classification.
 There are 3 degrees of Hypospadiasis corresponding to the three subsets in Schaefer classification; namely 1st degree is similar to glanular, 2nd degree to perineal and 3rd degree corresponds to perineal variety of Hypospadiasis.|

 Hypospadiasis is mainly diagnosed clinically.
 Radiological imaging serves as ancillary tests to rule out complications and associated anomalies.

-Treatment of Hypospadiasis is purely surgical and the implications extend far beyond cosmesis.
+The treatment of Hypospadiasis is purely surgical and the implications extend far beyond cosmesis.
 The ideal time is between 6 to 18 months of age.
 All the layers of the penis around the meatus are reconstructed with delicate precision.
-Many procedures have been described; but the underlying principle is to reconstruct the meatus on the penis and remedy the deformed structures around to ensure normal urination and sexual function.
+Many procedures have been described, but the underlying principle is to reconstruct the meatus on the penis and remedy the deformed structures around to ensure normal urination and sexual function.

 Various surgical procedures performed are summarized as follows:

 |“Snodgrass” Tubularized incised plate urethroplasty (TIP)||Most commonly performed procedure.
 Significant curvature with thin proximal skin is a contraindication.|

 |MAGPI procedure||Meant for glanular hypospadiasis, presence of healthy proximal skin cover without chordee formation is a prerequisite.|